jumphone/BEER/README.md

 # News:

 * June 2019, stop updating the BEER source code for Seurat2.
-Any new feature is only for Seurat3.
+New feature is only for Seurat3.

 * May 2019, "BEER_Seurat3.R" is available (for Seurat3).